VODF/vodf-docs/source/specification/level-1/index.rst

 ``IRFComponents``, e.g. by separating spatial and spectral aspects.
 An IRF may also vary in time, due to changing observation conditions, or instrumental degradation.
-The assumption in VODF is that time variations are ignored and therefore an :term :`observation` is broken into pieces where the IRF remains stable, and residual variations are handled by adding instrumental parameters.
+The assumption in VODF is that time variations are ignored and therefore an :term:`observation` is broken into pieces where the IRF remains stable, and residual variations are handled by adding instrumental parameters.

 .. tip::